 Furthermore, with the expansion of the online mattress market, they’ve also become more affordable and accessible.
 The foam beds’ price range now includes both cheaper mattresses, and the best mattress money can buy.

 Knowing the fundamentals of each design will help you continue your quest of learning how to choose a mattress type to get the sleep you so desperately need.

-- above-average body contouring
+- They can accommodate above-average body contouring.

-- pressure relief
+- They offer pressure relief.

-- motion isolation
+- They provide motion isolation in most sleeping positions.